-The variance review board shall hear and decide appeals when it is alleged there is an error in any requirement, decision, or determination made by the following and ministrator in the administration and enforcement of this chapter.
-Any person aggrieved by the decision of variance review board may appeal such decision to the Board of County Commissioners and the Circuit Court, the circuit court, as provided by Florida Statutes.
+The variance review board shall hear and decide appeals when it is alleged there is an error in any requirement, decision, or determination made by the Floodplain Administrator in the administration and enforcement of this chapter.
+Any person aggrieved by the decision may appeal such decision to the Board of County Commissioners and the Circuit Court, as provided by Florida Statutes.